An Eater’s Guide to Dining and Drinking in Las Vegas

 Las Vegas Glossary of Terms

-Joël Robuchon:
+Joël Robuchon

 French chef Robuchon earned the nickname Chef of the Century for his 32 Michelin stars worldwide.
 In 2005, he came out of retirement to open Joël Robuchon and L’Atelier de Joël Robuchon at the MGM Grand.
 These two restaurants represent the only places in the United States to eat his exquisite food, which is worth every penny.
 His namesake restaurant features degustation menus and carts galore with bread, tea, dessert, cognacs, and more, while L’Atelier, the workshop, has bar seating to watch the chefs in action.
 Robuchon died in August 2018 at the age of 73.
+Today, executive chef Eleazar Villanueva carries out Robuchon’s legacy, even earning a finalist nod for Best Chef: Southwest for the James Beard Awards.

-Gordon Ramsay:
+Gordon Ramsay

-Wolfgang Puck:
+Wolfgang Puck

 The Austrian chef who hawks his wares on HSN has six restaurants in Las Vegas.
 He ushered in the era of celebrity chefs on the Strip when he opened Spago at the Forum Shops at Caesars with his salmon pizza and California fare in 1992 and then made the move to the Bellagio in 2018.
 His restaurant Cut at the Palazzo is often considered one of the best steakhouses in Las Vegas.

-Emeril Lagasse:
+Emeril Lagasse

 This chef from New Orleans is perhaps best known for his interjections of “Bam!”
 Lagasse’s oldest restaurant, Emeril’s New Orleans Fish House at the MGM Grand puts the chef’s Creole cooking in the spotlight while Delmonico Steakhouse at the Venetian has one of the best books of whiskeys in Las Vegas.

-José Andrés:
+José Andrés

 The Spanish-born chef took Las Vegas by storm with his stellar multi-course tasting experience é by José Andrés inside Jaleo, his tapas restaurant at the Cosmopolitan of Las Vegas.
 He also has China Poblano, a twist on Chinese and Mexican fare at the resort, along with Bazaar Meat by José Andrés at the Sahara, one of the best steakhouses in the city.
+It’s closing this year and relocating to a new home at the Venetian Resort.

-Shrimp Cocktail:
+Shrimp Cocktail

-Prime Rib:
+Prime Rib

-Gourmet Rooms:
+Gourmet Rooms

 Gourmet rooms got their start in the early ’60s, focusing on French cuisine, seafood, Italian dishes, or steak.
 The first, the Sultan’s Table at the Dunes, came before places such as the Delmonico at the Riviera, the Dome of the Sea at the Dunes, the Candlelight Room at the Flamingo, the Regency Room at the Sands, and Le Gourmet Room at the Tropicana.
 Chefs came from the Ritz in Paris and Savoy in London.
 Head down to South Point to dine at the last one standing — Michael’s Gourmet Room — for romantic booths, table-side service, captains serving, and a romantic dining room straight out of that bygone era.